A 3-DoF Robotic Platform for the Rehabilitation and Assessment of Reaction Time and Balance Skills of MS Patients: Introduction

-Balance disorder, one of the prominent symptoms due to lesions in the sections of the brain responsible for movement and balance is common in MS patients~\citep{Feys_Straudi_2019, Tossavainen_2003, Cattaneo_2014}.
-In particular, reaching a stable gate pattern takes longer time for the patients and they inevitably do experience recurrent fall events.
-In healthy people, in order to maintain the balance of the whole body, central control of posture utilizes the anticipatory (feed forward) and compensatory (feedback) postural adjustments (APAs and CPAs) against the unexpected conditions, like postural perturbations.
-APAs take role in maintaining the equilibrium of the body by anticipating the perturbations as a means of postural muscles~\citep{Aruin_Lee_2015, S.Aruin_2016}, whereas CPAs contributes to the posture control system by stabilizing the center of mass (CoM) of the body based on sensory feedback.
-The MS patients suffer from insufficient balance control due to their poor APAs and CPAs.
-When APAs was not able to ensure balance condition, body dependent only in CPAs.
-Hence, findings in literature state that perturbation-based rehabilitation programs can improve the balance and decrease the falling rate of the patients with MS~\citep{Lee_2015, KANEKAR2015400}.
+Balance disorder, one of the prominent symptoms due to lesions in the sections of the brain responsible for movement and balance, is common in MS patients \cite{Feys_Straudi_2019, Tossavainen_2003, Cattaneo_2014}.
+In particular, reaching a stable gate pattern takes a long time for the patients, and they inevitably experience recurrent falls.
+In the human body, in order to maintain the balance of the whole body, CNS utilizes the anticipatory (feed-forward) and compensatory (feedback) postural adjustments (APAs and CPAs) to control balance.
+APAs engage and activate the trunk and lower extremity postural muscles before an impending condition/perturbation occurs.
+It reduces the risk of deterioration in balance by regulating the position of the center of mass (CoM).
+CPAs are triggered by the sensory control signal and allow the CoM to be repositioned once it has been disrupted.
+CPAs are activated in both predictable and unpredictable conditions further; when APAs are not able to ensure balance conditions, the body is dependent only on CPAs.
+These postural adjustments work as coupled, and if one has a deficiency, the other is also affected \cite{Aruin_Lee_2015, S.Aruin_2016}.
+MS patients suffer from insufficient balance control due to their poor APAs and CPAs.
+In the study \cite{Lee_2015}, distortion of their CoM was measured by means of the platform where the patients stood, and the electromyography (EMG) activity levels were evaluated while the patients were catching randomly thrown balls.
+After regular training, patients were able to keep their CoM in the close vicinity of the equilibrium point and regain their balance ability.
+Hence, findings in the literature state that perturbation-based rehabilitation programs can improve the balance and decrease the falling rate of MS patients.
+For instance, the patient may expose to a postural perturbation without any prior information about it \cite {Lee_2015, KANEKAR2015400}.